-Lectures: History of Design and the Decorative Arts: Part 2 - Jacq Barber
+Lectures: History of Decorative Art and Design: Part 2 - Jacq Barber

 Part time course

 If you’re fascinated by the history of art and antiques, this is the course for you.
 Find out how objects have shaped our lives, the influences of culture, society and technology on the way things look and discover more about the great designers of the past, from William Morris to Mary Quant.
 During this course, we’ll cover 300 years in the history of design and decorative arts, from Rococo to Rock and Roll, the Picturesque to Punk and we’ll look in detail at key developments and events such as the Arts and Crafts movement, Modernism and Post-Modernism, the Great Exhibition and the Festival of Britain.

 The focus of this course is on design in Britain from the 18th century through to the 1980s.
 (See detailed list at end)

 How will the course be delivered?

 Seven part seminar/lecture programme - sessions take place at the Museum in the Park on Thursday mornings 10.00 to 12.30.
 Each session consists of a lecture with discussion throughout.
 Where possible, objects relevant to the theme of each lecture, are brought along to look at and discuss.

 Reading lists and suggested places to visit are also provided.

 How will I know how I am doing?

 This is an informal lecture and discussion group